Oscarl214/Password-Generator/README.md

 User is prompted with a question asking how long they want their password to be with the criteria of it being min 8 and max 128 characters.

-Once user inputs apprioriate length, than they are presented with four diffrent criteria that they can include in the password.
+Once user inputs appropriate length, than they are presented with four different criteria that they can include in the password.

-Once user selects preferred crieria, they are presented with their new random password.
+Once user selects preferred crieria, they are presented with their new random password that is display on the page.

 ## Preview